I. General Principles

 1. The Office of Student Conduct and Community Standards (OSCCS) oversees the administration of the University’s Student Conduct Code.
 OSCCS staff serve as Student Conduct Administrators; in this role, they review all Complaints alleging a Code violation that are submitted to OSCCS.

-2. Following initial review, OSCCS investigates and adjudicates the Complaint through an Administrative Hearing, or refers the Complaint to the SCB or to another University office (see below) for adjudication.
+2. Following initial review, OSCCS investigates and adjudicates the Complaint through an Administrative Hearing or refers the Complaint to the SCB or to another University office (see below) for adjudication.

 3. If OSCCS retains the Complaint, the assigned Student Conduct Administrator investigates the facts of the Complaint and an Administrative Hearing is held.
 Complaints investigated and heard by OSCCS are governed by procedures posted on the OSCCS website.